 The scientific name avellana was given by Swedish naturalist Carolus Linnaeus, also known as Carl von Linné (1707-1778), who took this name from De historia stirpium commentarii insignes, published by German physician and botanist Leonhard Fuchs (1501-1566) in 1542, in which it was described as Avellana nux sylvestris (‘forest nut of Avella’, a town in southern Italy).
 In turn, that appellation was taken from Naturalis Historia, by Roman naturalist Pliny the Elder (23-79 A.D.).

-Elsewhere on this website, you can read about the succession of wild growths of hazel, see Vorsø on my mind: Expanding wilderness.
+Read about the succession of wild growths of hazel on the page Vorsø on my mind: Expanding wilderness.

 Harvested wild hazelnuts, nature reserve Vorsø, Horsens Fjord, Denmark.
 (Photo copyright © by Kaj Halberg)

 Although edible, kernels of the mockernut hickory (Carya tomentosa) are rarely eaten by people, as they are very small.
 However, they are a highly popular food item for wildlife, in particular squirrels, mice, bears, foxes, rabbits, deer, woodpeckers, and wild turkey (Meleagris gallopavo).

 Otherwise, this species is much utilized, the wood for a large number of items, including timber, charcoal, tool handles, poles, shafts, well pumps, furniture, and pallets.
 The sawdust and chips are used for smoking meat products.